Vizzuality/mangrove-atlas/cloud-functions/README.md

 [Documentation of the library](https://www.npmjs.com/package/@google-cloud/functions-framework) to simulate a cloud function in your local machine.
 In order to deploy the cloud function you need to create a service account and a bucket in Google Cloud Storage.

+Also automatic deployment of the cloud function is available at push in develop/master

 ### Fetch alerts

 1. Go to the folder `fetch-alerts`